On the App Store

 Ahoy there, matey!

 This is your chance to become a York Treasure Hunt legend!
-Find Pirate Jim's 38th Annual York Treasure Hunt Medallion sponsored by Cornerstone Bank!
+Find Pirate Jim's York Treasure Hunt Medallion sponsored by Cornerstone Bank!

 2025 Medallion Clues